hazelcast/hazelcast-client-protocol/README.md

 ### Code Generation

-You can generate codecs for your favorite language by calling,
+You can generate codecs for a specific language by calling,

 ```bash